peterlacko/gooddata-ui/docs/glossary.md

 ## R

 **resource identifier** is a reference to a project resource (for example, attribute, measure, displayForm, visualization, filter, and so on).
-The ideentifier of a resource is consistent across your domain regardless of the GoodData project it lives in.
+The identifier of a resource is consistent across your domain regardless of the GoodData project it lives in.

 **resultSpec** is an object that defines the structure of data inside an AFM \(see**AFM**\) based on your preferences.
 For example, you can define a custom sorting of data.
 See [Result Specification \(resultSpec\)](result_specification.md).